Prabhu Helicopter

 Prabhu Helicopter is a helicopter airline based at Pokhara International Airport in Pokhara, Nepal, operating chartered helicopter services.
 The company was established in 2015 under the Air Operators Certificate issued by the Government of Nepal as a subsidiary of the Prabhu Group.
 The Company carries domestic chartered helicopter flights throughout Nepal out and Rescue Missions.
+It is currently banned from flying in the EU.

 History

 The Airline was founded by the Prabhu Bank, which acquired Muktinath Airlines, a Nepali helicopter airline operating a single Robinson R44 based in Pokhara.

 In 2018, the airline was the first airline of Nepal to introduce the Robinson R66 in Nepal.
 In 2018, the airline opened its second hub at Tribhuvan International Airport in Kathmandu.

 Fleet

 The Prabhu Helicopter fleet consists of the following aircraft (as of January 2023):